Frequently Asked Questions

 Do you offer space for brides and/or grooms to get ready in?

 We do have two furnished and decorated dressing rooms, The Loft and The Down Under.
 The dressing rooms are located on two different floors at the Old Bag Factory.
 Brides and/or grooms who have booked the Ballroom Suite or the entire floor for their ceremony and reception, can use the dressing rooms at no additional charge.
-Others are welcome to rent either or both spaces for an additional cost.
-Contact us for pricing details.
+Others are welcome to rent either or both spaces for an additional cost, subject to availability.

 Can I take leftovers home?